edwin-coronado/todos-app/README.md

 # Todos Application

-A task management application built with ServiceNow SDK for organizing and tracking tasks in a structured, hierarchical way.
+A simple task management application built with ServiceNow SDK for organizing and tracking tasks in a structured, hierarchical way.

 ## Application Overview

-The Todos Application is a comprehensive task management solution built on the ServiceNow platform using the ServiceNow SDK.
-It provides a structured way to organize and track tasks through categories, lists, and individual task items.
+The Todos Application is built on the ServiceNow platform using the ServiceNow SDK, the Fluent language, and ServiceNow scoped application development.

 ### Key Features